 Additionally, students are strongly encouraged to present their project at the Discover USC fair in April.
 Some students are also able to co-publish the results of their project in a peer-reviewed journal with their mentor, and, if so, we ask students to notify the Honors College research coordinator of this achievement.

 Prior to beginning work on any Honors College research grant, students are required to take a Collaborative Institutional Training Initiative (CITI) course or equivalent training per their faculty mentor's recommendation.
 A specific course will be chosen by the student and his or her mentor.
 Proof of completion must be uploaded into the SCHC Blackboard Research organization.

 Honors College Conference Presentation Grant

 The Honors College Conference Presentation Grants are designed to provide funding to Honors College students who are presenting at regional or national academic conferences to present research.
-If you are interested in applying for an Honors College Travel Grant, please follow the instructions below and apply.
+If you are interested in applying for an Honors College Conference Presentation Grant, please follow the instructions below and apply.
 This is also the application you will complete to pay for the cost of printing your conference poster if you have no travel expenses.
 We review applications on a rolling basis, and you should expect to receive a decision within three weeks of your submission.

 You must be: